If you have any spare oil oil and citrus lying around the house, consider using it to make this gorgeous, aromatic

 The apartment is beginning to smell like a citrus orchard (not that that's a bad thing).

 I was bored earlier today and thought it would be a good exercise to shoot some still life images of all this abundant citrus produce.

 After that was done I was still faced with the dilemma of what to do with it all.

-I thought about whipping up a lime, yoghurt and olive oil cake but I just wasn’t in a baking mood-yet.
+I thought about whipping up a healthy olive oil cake but I just wasn't in a baking mood-yet.

 The only other abundant product that I ALWAYS have in the house is olive oil.